todar/todar/README.md

 <h1 align="center">Hi 👋, I'm Robert Todar</h1>
-<p align="center">An innovative, teachable, problem-solving software developer with over 5 years of experience.
-Have developed a wide variety of applications and resources including full-stack web applications, automation and analysis using VBA and Python, SQL, and NoSQL.
+<p align="center">An innovative, teachable, problem-solving software developer with over 6 years of experience.
+Have developed a wide variety of applications and resources including full-stack web applications — and automation and analysis using VBA, Python, and SQL.
 Trained in HTML5, CSS3, JavaScript ES6, and highly specialized in React and Svelte frontend frameworks.
 Located in Phoenix, AZ.</p>

 - 📫 How to reach me **robert@roberttodar.com**